dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 	- Added debug version for executeFile() to use Python release libraries
 	- Reformatted source code of vmcScripting
 	- Create a new pull-request for vmcAutomation
-	- Fixed string type conversion issue with pythonHome on linux
+	- Fixed string type conversion issue with PythonHome on linux

 ## 2022-11-02